grafana/grafana/docs/sources/administration/configure-docker.md

 ## Save your Grafana data

-If you do not designate a location for information storage, then all your Grafana data disappears as soon as you stop your image.
+If you do not designate a location for information storage, then all your Grafana data disappears as soon as you stop your container.
 To save your data, you need to set up persistent storage or bind mounts for your container.

 ### Run Grafana container with persistent storage (recommended)